I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 It took many years, but time eventually cooled my initial hatred of the Black Album.
 If pressed, I will admit that I actually like some of it nowadays, though I don't need to hear the overplayed "Enter Sandman" or "Nothing Else Matters" ever again.

-30 years later, I understand why Metallica chose to make such a startling stylistic shift.
-The Thrash genre that they'd helped invent during the Big '80s was on the way out, and if they hadn't tweaked their formula, they would've been painted into a corner.
+30 years later, I understand why Metallica chose to make such a startling stylistic shift -- the Thrash genre that they'd helped invent during the Big '80s was on the way out.
+If they hadn't tweaked their formula, they would've painted themselves into a corner.
 Metallica looked at the long-term picture and realized that sticking to their old template would be a dead end.
 Obviously the decision turned out quite well for them!

-Hindsight being 20/20, I realize now that a large part of my resistance to the Black Album was just being a stupid metal-elitist kid who didn't want to "share" my favorite band with a bunch of Johnny-come-latelies who thought Metallica was their first album (yes, such people did exist in 1991 - **slaps forehead**)!
+Hindsight being 20/20, I realize now that a large part of my resistance to the Black Album was just being a stupid metal-elitist kid.
+I didn't want to "share" my favorite band with a bunch of Johnny-come-latelies who thought Metallica was their first album (yes, such people did exist in 1991 - **slaps forehead**)!

 © 2021 Keith Abt